 Transcripts may be requested in writing and mailed to the address for the main campus: 1727 Locust Ave, St. Louis, MO 63103.
+There is no cost to students and former students for transcripts.

 Code of Conduct

 MERS expects that trainees will conduct themselves in a businesslike manner appropriate to a professional work environment.
 This includes (but is not limited to) no bad language, horseplay, destructive behavior, and no use of drugs or alcohol.
 It is expected that trainees will work in a cooperative manor with instructors and coworkers and that they actively pursue their training goals.
 Expulsion, suspension, or some lesser sanction may be imposed for any of the following offenses: destruction or purposeful damage to school equipment, theft of school or private property, use or possession of alcohol, controlled substances, or weapons, academic cheating or plagiarism, interruption or interference with the normal operation of the school, or other action that, in the opinion of the administration, is contrary to the best interests of the school community.